program-proofing

 Strongest Postcondition

-The strongest postcondition (SP), denoted as , is the most specific (most restrictive) formula such that the Hoare triple is partially correct.
+The strongest postcondition of a program and a precondition is the most specific (most restrictive) formula such that the Hoare triple is partially correct.

 Link to original